-- What kind of beverages are your guests interested in?
-Are they into keggers where the only necessity is that beer flows all night?
+- Your guests' personal tastes: Are they into keggers where the only necessity is that beer flows all night?
 Do they love to show off their latest vintage wine when you attend a dinner party at their home?
-Maybe you're hosting a foodie crowd who gets easily excited by the newest, trendiest cocktails when you hit the bars together?
+Maybe you're hosting a foodie crowd who gets easily excited by the newest, trendiest cocktails when you hit the bars together.

-- Use that as a hint.
-What your guests are used to should not dictate that you serve your guests exactly what they always drink.
+- Your menu: Consider your audience, but what your guests are used to shouldn't immediately dictate what you choose to serve.
 You should select beverages based on your menu and type of party.
-However, it will give you a hint as to where the volume of drinking will be if you offer a variety.
+However, it will give you a hint as to what the volume of drinking should be if you offer a variety.

-- How much variety do you want to offer?
-If you plan to hire a bartender, a full bar will be manageable.
+- Who's behind the bar: If you plan to hire a bartender, a full bar will be manageable.
 But if you'll be mixing drinks all night for your guests, you'll want to simplify your offerings to make your hosting job easier.
-Remember it's your party, you want to have fun too!
+Remember: it's your party, you want to have fun too!

-- Consider the mix of your beverages in terms of the mix of your guests.
-If there will be lots of kids, plan on stocking up on juices, soft drinks, and water.
-Will there be many younger men fresh out of college?
+- The ages of your guests: If there will be lots of kids, plan on stocking up on juices, soft drinks, and water.
+Will there be many young men, fresh out of college?
 Then don't skimp on the beer.
 Is it an older, more sophisticated group?
 Be sure to lay in a good supply of wine and spirits.

-- Choose one or two signature beverages.
-This will add style to your party and can be a nice addition to a themed event.
+- Try a signature beverage: This will add style to your party and can be a nice addition to a themed event.
 At the same time, it will keep your budget more manageable than the cost of stocking a full bar with alcohol, mixers, wine, and beer.

-- If you entertain often, then it may pay to keep a fully stocked bar.
+- Your partying schedule: If you entertain often, then it may pay to keep a fully stocked bar.
 Take inventory before your party to determine what extra beverages you'll need to purchase.